youssef4a2awa/dbm-discord.js-v12/README.md

 # Requirments

-## Discord.JS version: V12.0.2
-* Install it by running `npm i discord.js` in your console.
 ## Node.js 12.0.0 or newer is required.
 * Install Node.js V12.6.1 [here](https://nodejs.org/dist/v12.16.1/node-v12.16.1-x64.msi)
+## Discord.JS version: V12.1.1
+* Install it by running `npm i discord.js` in your console.
+## ytdl-core version: V2.0.1
+* Install it by running `npm i ytdl-core` in your console.
+## ytsr version: V0.1.12
+* Install it by running `npm i ytsr` in your console.
+## ytpl version: V0.1.20
+* Install it by running `npm i ytpl` in your console.
+## canvas version: V2.6.1
+* Install it by running `npm i canvas` in your console.
+## opentype.js version: V1.1.0
+* Install it by running `npm i opentype.js` in your console.

 # Installation
 * Download the actions folder from above.